Become an affiliate partner and earn attractive commission.

 Why is Asbestos Hazardous?

 Asbestos is a highly hazardous material that causes cancer.
-In addition, people didn’t recognise its health risk until they developed the life-threatening complications of exposure.
+In addition, people didn’t recognise its health risks until they developed the life-threatening complications of exposure.

-When you damage or disturb asbestos through maintenance, installation and demolition work, fibres release into the air.
+When you damage or disturb asbestos through maintenance, installation and demolition work, fibres are released into the air.
 Further, these fibres are thin and long and can quickly enter the lungs when inhaled.

 • Asbestosis